Manu577228/Vanilla-JS-AI-Story-And-Image-Generator-Tool/README.md

 # Welcome to AI-Story-And-Image-Generator-Tool! 🚀
 **Created mainly for the GEMINI API DEVELOPER COMPETITION**

 Hey there! 👋 I'm Manu Bharadwaj, a passionate Software Engineer.
-Welcome to my AI-Story-And-Image-Generator-Tool, designed to showcase the power of HTML, CSS, and JavaScript.
+Welcome to my AI-Story-And-Image-Generator-Tool, designed to showcase the power of HTML, CSS, JavaScript & GEMINI API.

 ## About Me
 I'm Manu Bharadwaj, always exploring new technologies and creating innovative solutions.

 ## Features
 Experience the following features in this project:
-- 📦 HTML, CSS & JAVASCRIPT: Utilize these technologies to create a powerful and interactive story and image generator.
+- 📦 HTML, CSS, JAVASCRIPT & GEMINI API: Utilize these technologies to create a powerful and interactive story and image generator.

 ## Getting Started
 To get started with this tool, follow these simple steps: